 Two people stand at opposite ends of an arena in designated spots.
 They wear Kevlar vests and belts with pistols stuck into them, sometimes in a holster, mostly not.
 A referee hovers somewhere above, and at a predetermined signal, the two people open fire on each other.
-The first person to leave their spot and not come back, loses.
+The first person to leave their spot, loses.

-In the world of Blunt Force Trauma, these underground dueling sessions, organized like MMA fights, can be found across the American South and Latin America, in empty factories, abandoned train depots, and isolated underground parking garages.
+In the world of Blunt Force Trauma (2015), the American-Colombian coproduction helmed by Ken Sanzel, these underground dueling sessions, organized like MMA fights, can be found across the American South and Latin America, in empty factories, abandoned train depots, and isolated underground parking garages.
 Contenders duel not for honor, but for money and, if they’re good, fame.
 The best of them, Zorringer (Mickey Rourke), is so high up there that he lives on a Colombian mountain and has an associate pick his opponents from all over and drive them to him.
-John (Ryan Kwanten) is a promising hotshot who wants a duel with Zorringer, and to get it he goes from place to place, dueling, winning, and hoping to get The Invite.
+John (Ryan Kwanten) is a promising hotshot who wants a duel with Zorringer, and to get it he goes from place to place dueling, winning, and hoping to get The Invite.
 At one place, he meets (but doesn’t duel) Colt (Freida Pinto), a fiery duelist who doesn’t wait for her opponent to stagger away but keeps firing till s/he drops out.
 Colt is seeking the Red Wolf, a legendary duelist who killed her brother, and she hitches a ride with John.
 They head south, following reports of the Red Wolf’s duels.

 I’ll tell you the rest of the plot later, but it really isn’t that important.
 The film is less about these two people than it is an exploration of the culture of these duels, and of what kind of person would take part in them.
-John and Colt form a partnership of sorts: they comment on each other’s duels, buy Kevlar vests together (which are one-use-only), treat each other’s wounds (hence the name of the film), sometimes have sex, and even go through an ordeal with some corrupt Mexican cops together.
+John and Colt form a partnership of sorts: They comment on each other’s duels, buy Kevlar vests together (which are one-use-only), treat each other’s wounds, sometimes have sex, and even go through an ordeal with some corrupt Mexican cops together.
 Along the way, the film never passes up an opportunity to reflect on the meaning of their choices and actions.
 For viewers drawn to the film by its premise of dueling, this makes for a long slog.
-But for those who see a fascinating culture and want to know more, this film is a languorous gondola for the mind.
+But for those, like me, who see a fascinating culture and want to know more, this film is a languorous gondola ride for the mind.

 Morning.
 Mountaintop.
 False dawn.
 Since Zorringer goes vestless, John must as well; in order for his victory to be truly meaningful, for him to truly best Zorringer in a duel of equals, he must be Zorringer’s equal.
 Like in every (post-)Western, masculinity stands proud, though slightly tired, at the center of this film.
-With all the previous meditations on the purpose of life and the meaning of that purpose, all reasoning and rationalization has been shed, and the absurdity of life is laid bare.
-As Camus and the existentialists realized, the question is not “what is the purpose of life?” but “what can I do that gives life purpose?”
+In contrast to all the previous meditations on the purpose of life and the meaning of that purpose, in this moment all reasoning and rationalization has been shed, and the absurdity of life is laid bare.
+As Camus and the existentialists realized, the question is not, “What is the purpose of life?” but, “What can I do that gives life purpose?”
 Why try to topple the institution of dueling that is Zorringer?
-For the same reason George Mallory climbed Everest: Because it is there.
+For the same reason George Mallory climbed Mt.
+Everest: Because it is there.
 This holds true for all of us; after all, John is just another name for Everyman.

 Shots ring out as the screen cuts to black.
 Fade in to Zorringer’s caged bird in the foreground, while the blurry figure in the background descending from the summit gradually clarifies into John.